 The program is aligned with the national Common Core educational standards, Center for Disease Control's (CDC) school model, the Coordinated School Health Program (CSHP) and follows recommendations for achieving a healthy weight as outlined in the American Medical Association ( AMA ) Expert Committee on the Assessment, Prevention , and Treatment of Child and Adolescent Overweight and Obesity.

 To implement MATCH, teachers are trained to deliver lessons within their subject area, one teacher acts as a coordinator to help plan lessons across disciplines, all materials are made available via a secure website, and students have all lessons in a student-friendly workbook.
 The MATCH curriculum follows an intentional progression of lessons, goals and activities.
 Using a "Body Systems" approach as the framework and with intermittent program rewards (water bottles, pens), students are taught a sequenced series of interdisciplinary wellness-themed lessons across the curriculum.

 Program results are promising and have been described in a peer-reviewed

 .
 MATCH was recently highlighted in the Blue Cross and Blue Shield of NC 2012-2013 Annual Report.

 View the story on MATCH, found on page 3.

-Mr. Tim Hardison, a former middle-school science teacher, developed MATCH and now serves as program director for MATCH through the PHWRTC.
+Mr. Tim Hardison, a former middle-school science teacher, developed MATCH and now serves as program director through the PHWRTC.
 Mr. Hardison works closely with Dr. Suzanne Lazorick, a PHWRTC pediatrician and obesity researcher, to implement and evaluate the program.
-Current funding for the program is provided by the Blue Cross and Blue Shield of North Carolina Foundation and Kate B. Reynolds Charitable Trust.
-To learn more, visit the MATCH website or contact Tim Hardison.
+Current funding for the program is provided by the Kate B. Reynolds Charitable Trust, the Fullerton Foundation and Blue Cross and Blue Shield Foundation of North Carolina.